hashicorp/design-system/website/docs/patterns/form-patterns/partials/validation/validation.md

 While we provide the structure and visual consistency for validation, the messaging and functionality need to be implemented by the product teams.
 !!!

-Form validation ensures that required fields are not empty, are correctly formatted, and the data submitted matches the requirements for application.
+Form validation ensures that fields are correctly formatted, required fields are not empty, and the data being submitted matches the requirements for application.
 A successful validation strategy relies on three key concepts:

 1. **Uses clear language:** the validation message should be human readable and easy to understand.
 2. **Displayed at the right time:** The validation message should be displayed as soon as possible to when the error occurred.